negrel/ocimount/README.md

 You can then unmount the image using `umount` command.

+> **NOTE**: Checks the `--overlay` and `--bind` flags to mount an image as writable and to a custom mountpoint.

+### Testing

+This code is widely untested, nevertheless it *should* be harmless as we're only reading from the container store and performing some `mount` syscall.

 ## Contributing

 If you want to contribute to `ocimount` to add a feature or improve the code contact